 Table of contents

-Limonene is a naturally occurring oil most commonly found in the peels of citrus fruits like oranges or lemons and is often used to treat a wide variety of health ailments and issues.
+Limonene is a naturally occurring oil most commonly found in the peels of citrus fruits like oranges or lemons and is often used to treat various health ailments and issues.
 What many might not know, however, is that limonene is also abundant in some strains of medical cannabis.
-Limonene is known for its energizing effects, and cannabis varieties high in this terpene may be useful for conditions like ADHD, chronic fatigue syndrome (CFS) and depression.
+Limonene is known for its energizing effects, and cannabis varieties high in this terpene may be useful for conditions like ADHD, chronic fatigue syndrome (CFS), and depression.
 When combined with high amounts of pinene and beta-carophyllene, limonene may have particularly strong “up” effects on some people.

 What Is Limonene?

-At its purest essence, limonene is an oil most commonly found in orange peel and other citrus fruits like lime, lemon, or grapefruit.
-People have been using this compound for natural treatments and symptom management for thousands of years now.
+Limonene is an oil most commonly found in orange peel and other citrus fruits like lime, lemon, or grapefruit at its purest essence.
+People have used this compound for natural treatments and symptom management for thousands of years.